The Chrystal Macmillan PhD Scholarship

 Awards are made for one year in the first instance and are renewable for up to a further two years (pro-rata for part-time students), subject to satisfactory academic progress.

 When making decisions, the Selection Committee will consider the applicant's academic achievements, research proposal, research potential, any publications made, any relevant non-academic experience, the degree of support provided by references, and connection of the proposed research with the Chrystal Macmillan themes.
 Financial status and nationality are not taken into account.

-All applicants will be notified of the outcome by the end of April 2017.
+All applicants will be notified of the outcome by the end of May 2024.